PostHog/posthog.com/contents/tutorials/nextjs-monitoring.md

 ![Error](../images/tutorials/nextjs-monitoring/app-error.png)

-This also captures an `exception` event in PostHog with all the details.
+This also captures an `exception` event in PostHog with details like the current URL, OS, browser, time, and more.

 ![Exception](../images/tutorials/nextjs-monitoring/exception.png)

-This captures errors thrown from your app, wherever they happen.
+This captures errors thrown from your app in PostHog, wherever they happen.

 ## Custom performance capture